 Milestone 2: Workshops

 Scholars are required to attend the "Write Winning Grant Proposals" and "Writing for Biomedical Publication" workshops.
-Both are offered once each year.
+Both are offered once each year and included in your program fee.

 Milestone 3: Progress meeting

-Meet with your Thesis Advisory Committee every six months following approval of your proposal, and complete and submit a progress report.
-This report should summarize the progress made to date and outline the projected timeline and expectations for the next meeting.
+Meet with your Thesis Advisory Committee (TAC) every six months following approval of your proposal.
+Within one week of your meeting, submit a TAC progress report to the program education specialist.
+This report includes progress made to date and outlines the projected timeline and expectations for the next meeting.
 Lack of submission of a progress report may result in academic probation.

 Milestone 4: Completion of didactic course work

-The Postdoctoral Master's Degree Program requires that you complete 24 credits with a minimum cumulative GPA of 3.0 on a 4.0 scale.
+The Postdoctoral Master's Degree Program requires the completion of 24 credits with a minimum cumulative GPA of 3.0 on a 4.0 scale.
 Read more about the program's curriculum, including required and elective courses.
-It is encouraged that you meet with the postdoctoral education specialist to assist you with developing your degree program form to ensure that your course work can be accomplished within your schedule.
+You are encouraged to meet with the program education specialist early to discuss your plan of study and complete your degree program form.
+This is to ensure your course work is completed within your schedule.

 Milestone 6: Submission and defense of thesis (Final Oral Examination)

-The scheduling of the thesis defense date may take three to six months to accommodate the schedules of your Thesis Advisory Committee members.
-See Final Oral Examination for a timeline for scheduling your defense.
+Scheduling your thesis defense date may take three to six months to accommodate the schedules of your TAC members.
+See Final Oral Examination for a timeline to schedule your defense.
 The thesis defense is a public forum in which you present your research and take questions from the audience.
-It is requested that you identify a forum to present to your peers and faculty.
+Therefore, you identify a forum to present to your peers and faculty.

 Milestone 7: Graduation

-Degrees are granted to Postdoctoral Master's Degree Program scholars four times a year.
+Degrees are granted to Postdoctoral Master's Degree Program scholars four times each year in February, May, August and November.